roopekj/NLP_project/README.md

 ## Instructions

+**IMPORTANT:** All files related to this project are available at https://github.com/roopekj/NLP_project

 Please, contact sergio.hernandezgutierrez@aalto.fi if the following steps are not clear or sufficient to successfully run the application for grading purposes.
+All files that are not crucial for the functioning of the project are located under /misc, such as our planning documents and early prototypes.

 To run the visualization application, please follow the following steps: